Alirex/pycore-i-final-i-seai-1-g-9/docs/cli_help.md

 * `show-paths`: Show the paths that used for storage.
 * `clear-storage`: Clear all stored data.
+* `fill-storage`: Fill the storage with some data.
 * `debug`: Debug the application.

 ### `helpers show-paths`